Beginning June 2, we will no longer be collecting contaminated blue bags.

 Food scraps, expired or moldy food, bones, coffee grinds, yard waste, napkins, paper towels, tissues, and tobacco.

-Everything that doesn’t go in the blue or green bags should go in the clear garbage bags!
+Everything that doesn’t go in the blue bags, green bags, or depots should go in the clear garbage bags!

 STILL NOT SURE WHAT GOES IN WHAT BAG?